NicksterX8/Nova/notepad.md

 add texture rendering to quad renderer (change name?)

 fix issue with cursor rendering on the back of first character of new line instead of last character of old line

+should I make player position centered on bottom left or center?

+Text rendering stuff is fun but idk if it's the best thing to do right now. try make things playable first?

+make method for getting player center maybe